Thorax: Pain

 Chest pain can be the result of multiple issues, including respiratory problems, digestive issues, and musculoskeletal complications.
 The pain can trigger cardiac issues as well.
 Not all pain that is felt is associated with the heart, but it should not be taken lightly either.
 Symptoms can be different depending on the cause of the pain.
 While cardiac issues cause feelings of sudden pressure in the chest or a crushing pain in the back, neck, and arms, pain that is felt due to noncardiac issues gives a burning feeling along the digestive tract or pain when deep breaths are attempted.
 Different people feel pains differently for the same condition.
 Only a patient truly knows if the symptoms are mild or serious.

 Chest pain may be a symptom of myocardial infarctions ('heart attack').
 If this condition is present in the body, discomfort will be felt in the chest that is similar to a heavy weight placed on the body.
 Sweating, shortness of breath, lightheadedness, and irregular heartbeat may also be experienced.
 If a heart attack occurs, the bulk of the damage is caused during the first six hours, so getting the proper treatment as quickly as possible is important.
 Some people, especially those who are elderly or have diabetes, may not have typical chest pain but may have many of the other symptoms of a heart attack.
 It is important that these patients and their caregivers have a good understanding of heart attack symptoms.

-Non-cardiac causes of chest pain
+Non-cardiac causes

-Just like with a heart attack, not all chest pain is caused by conditions involving the heart.
+As with a heart attack, not all chest pain is caused by conditions involving the heart.
 Chest wall pain can be experienced after an increase in activity.
 Persons who add exercise to their daily routine generally feel this type of pain at the beginning.
 It is important to monitor the pain to ensure that it is not a sign of something more serious.
-Pain can also be experienced in persons who have an upper respiratory infection.
-This virus is also accompanied by a fever and cough.
+Pain can also be experienced in persons who have an upper respiratory infection, which is accompanied by a fever and cough.
 Shingles is another viral infection that can give symptoms of chest or rib pain before a rash develops.
 Injuries to the rib cage or sternum is also a common cause of chest pain.
 It is generally felt when deep breaths are taken or during a cough.